glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 1. Invest in support, guidance and direction into people.
 But no handholding, no coddling, and most importantly, no shortcuts.
 2. Gradually provide autonomy in exchange for performance to manage risk.
 3. Nip toxic behaviors from the bud (mean-spirited comments, unethical behavior, abuse, and bullying).
-A toxic environment shuts down performance because people worry about psychological safety before they worry about performance.
+   * A toxic environment shuts down performance because people worry about psychological safety before they worry about performance.
 4. Manage your ego.
 5. Ask, rather than tell.
-A leader’s tell-to-ask ratio shapes the signal-to-noise ratio for the team.
+   * A leader’s tell-to-ask ratio shapes the signal-to-noise ratio for the team.
 If the leader is telling all the time, that telling becomes noise.
-7. Listen first, talk last.
+6. Listen first, talk last.
-8. Recognize the difference between dissenting and derailing behavior and manage the boundary between the two.
+7. Recognize the difference between dissenting and derailing behavior and manage the boundary between the two.

 ----

+### Challenger Safety

 🌩️ **Challenger Safety** is a license to innovate, the confidence to speak truth to power when you think something needs to change and it’s time to say so.